Tilt-then-Blur or Blur-then-Tilt? Clarifying the Atmospheric Turbulence Model: Introduction

 The confusion between the tilt-then-blur and the blur-then-tilt is not a light one.
 To the best of the author's knowledge, at least in the literature of image processing, both models have been used.
 For the tilt-then-blur model, one of the earlier papers is by Shimizu et al. published in CVPR 2008 \cite{Shimizu_2008_CVPR}.
 When they solved the inverse problem, the optimization is implemented for the tilt-then-blur model.
 Another highly referenced paper by Zhu and Milanfar, published in T-PAMI in 2013, also used the tilt-then-blur model \cite{Milanfar_2013_TPAMI}.
 On the other side of the spectrum, there is a consistent emphasis of the blur-then-tilt model.
 One of the earlier work is by Mao and Gilles in 2012 \cite{Gilles_2012_Inverse}, where they modeled turbulence using blur-then-tilt.
-Mao and Gilles credited the model to Frakes et al. \cite{Frakes_2001_ICASSP} and Gepshtein et al. \cite{Gepshtein_2004_EUSIP}, although neither of Frakes et al. nor Gepshtein et al. had any discussions of the forward model.
-Subsequent work of Lou et al. \cite{Lou_2013_Inverse} followed the blur-then-tilt model, and this tradition continues until today where many of the latest deep learning based approaches also use the blur-then-tilt model.
-For example, Lau et al. \cite{Lau_2021_ATFaceGAN}, Nair and Patel \cite{Nair_2021_ICIP}, Yasarla and Patel \cite{Yasarla_2022_CNN}, and Lau and Lui \cite{Lau_2017_Quasiconformal, Lau_2021_Subsampled} all explicitly or implicitly use the blur-then-tilt model.
+Mao and Gilles credited the model to Frakes et al. \cite{Frakes_2001_ICASSP} and Gepshtein et al. \cite{Gepshtein_2004_EUSIP}, although neither of Frakes et al. nor Gepshtein et al. had actually discussed the forward model.
+Subsequent work of Lou et al. \cite{Lou_2013_Inverse} followed the blur-then-tilt model, and this tradition continues until today where many of the latest deep learning based approaches also use the blur-then-tilt model, for example, Lau et al. \cite{Lau_2021_ATFaceGAN}, Nair and Patel \cite{Nair_2021_ICIP}, Yasarla and Patel \cite{Yasarla_2022_CNN}, and Lau and Lui \cite{Lau_2017_Quasiconformal, Lau_2021_Subsampled}.

-Which one is correct then?
 The goal of this paper is to clarify the difference between the tilt-then-blur model and the blur-then-tilt model.
-There are three main conclusions: \begin{itemize} \item The blur-then-tilt model is unfortunately wrong. \item The tilt-then-blur model is correct. \item For natural images, the difference is not noticeable because many regions are smooth.
+There are three main conclusions: \begin{itemize} \item The blur-then-tilt model is unfortunately wrong. \item The tilt-then-blur model is correct. \item For natural images, the difference is less noticeable because many regions are smooth.
 For point sources, the difference can be significant. \end{itemize}